“Price is what you pay. Value is what you get.”

 Actual cash value in auto insurance gets even more complicated since it isn’t just the age of the vehicle but mileage, or the price vehicles are selling for that will determine the ACV.

-Ultimately, the main point to keep in mind is that policies that settle on cash value will pay you a percentage of what it would cost to replace the item new.
+The main point to remember is policies that settle on cash value will pay you a percentage of what it would cost to replace the item new.

 Actual cash value vs replacement cost in home insurance